-The Practice Manager confirmed the processes in place to protect patients and staff when an aerosol generating procedure (AGP)4 was taking place.
+The Practice Manager confirmed the processes in place to protect patients and staff when an aerosol generating procedure (AGP) was taking place.
 We were informed that this process followed the most recent guidance issued by the Chief Dental Officer (CDO) for Wales.
 All staff were kept informed of the guidance issued by the CDO.
-The Practice Manager also informed us that air exchange systems have been fitted in all five of the practice's surgeries.
+The Practice Manager also informed us that mobile extraction fans are being utilised in the practice at this time, however the practice are awaiting full installation of mechanical ventilation.